abel-bernabeu/facecompressor/README.md

 # License

-Autoencoder is BSD-style licensed, as found in the [LICENSE](LICENSE) file.
+Facecompressor is BSD-style licensed, as found in the [LICENSE](LICENSE) file.